 Supporting your work in public history for more than 30 years

 (Don’t wish to renew online?
-Click here to download the Membership form that can be mailed or faxed.)
+Click here to download a form to mail or fax.)
+Download the Membership flyer and application form and the Membership Brochure.

-—————————————————–Institutional Subscription – Institutions can subscribe to NCPH’s journal, The Public Historian, through the University of California Press.
+Institutional Subscription – Institutions can subscribe to our journal, The Public Historian, through the University of California Press.

 “Top quality peer reviewed articles reflect the diversity of the field, and reflect the special challenges of history in the public domain.”